-eResearch is the University of Michigan's site for electronic research administration.
-The eResearch Regulatory Management (eRRM) web-based system centralizes the review and approval processes for the U-M Institutional Review Boards.
+eResearch is U-M's site for electronic research administration.
+The eResearch Regulatory Management (eRRM) webbased system centralizes the review and approval processes for the U-M Institutional Review Boards.

 If eRRM is unavailable for an unknown duration or spans more than one business day, the HRPP would depend on email or other forms of communication with PIs and study teams.
 The HRPP will also coordinate with U-M Information and Technology Services regarding reporting and identifying mitigation strategies due to the loss of eRRM.
 Mitigation strategies could include the creation of emergency forms for the submission of priority research, required amendments, adverse events, or other reportable information and/or a triage system to prioritize submissions.